Kate Beckinsale’s Cats Wear Latex Wedding Attire While Listening To Billy Idol

 “Still a better love story than Twilight,” mused one follower.

-“Congratulations to the bride and groom!” exclaimed a second, with a laughing/crying emoji.
+“Congratulations to the bride and groom!” exclaimed a second, with a laughing-crying emoji.

 “Oh how I love Clive and Co.
 Your videos are like an injection of hilarity in this mad crazy world.
 Take care,” praised a third.

-“They have just redefined proper dressing code for events,” remarked another person, leading the comment with heart and crying-laughing emoji.
+“They have just redefined proper dressing code for events,” remarked another person, leading the comment with heart and laughing-crying emoji.

 A number of fans expressed surprise that Clive and Willow allow Kate to dress them up.